jadedak6/C-19-Trex-Game/README.md

-# C-19-Trex-Game
+# Trex-Game
-I created the trex game using javascript.
-Here's my code.
+We have created the Trex Game.